webrecorder/browsertrix-crawler/README.md

 For information on how to use and develop Browsertrix Crawler, see the hosted [Browsertrix Crawler documentation](https://crawler-docs.webrecorder.net).

-For information on how to build the docs locally, see [docs/docs/develop/docs.md]
+For information on how to build the docs locally, see the [docs page](docs/docs/develop/docs.md).

 ## Support